satyakonmsft/skype-docs/Skype/SDN/articles/vpn-element-qualityendpointtype-complextype-skype-for-business-sdn-interface-2-2-schema-c.md

 ﻿---
-title: VPN element (QualityEndPointType complexType)
+title: VPN element, QualityEndPointType complexType, schema C
 TOCTitle: VPN element
 description: The VPN element indicates if the user is on VPN (true) or not (false). ms:assetid: 66d80682-5784-bd55-6e4c-ee2b54d13212